FreddyVRetro/ISA-PicoMEM/firmware/README.md

 PM_MonthDay_D0 : PicoMEM Firmware released the Day/Month at Base Address D0
 PM_W_xxx_xxx   : PicoMEM Firmware for the Pico W Only (For ne2000)

+New : In the debug sub directory, you can find "Debug" versions firmwares.

 ## How to update the Firmware ?

 The firmware update is done like for any Pi Pico :